vxgmichel/pytango-meeting/minutes.md

 >   -> Document and promote new features.

- - there is an plan to improve documentation on cpptango side (task force), we should harmonize and include pytango in the task force.
+ - There is a plan to improve documentation on cpptango side (task force), we should harmonize and include pytango in the task force.

 Change of binding